The Simons Observatory: Cryogenic Half Wave Plate Rotation Mechanism for the Small Aperture Telescopes: Performance

 Figure \ref{fig:ansys} shows the model for an ANSYS thermal simulation, which is used to further characterize the CHWP thermal cavity as well as the heat input to the rotor.
 For the simulation we simply model the floating rotor surrounded by the PTC1 aluminum shell and the PTC1 and PTC2 alumina IR filters.
 Based on our measurements, we set the temperatures of aluminum shell and alumina filters in the simulation to 55~K, 60~K and 4~K, respectively.
 The infrared emissivity of the alumina IR filter is set to 0.8,\cite{alumina_filter} while that of the aluminum shell is set to 0.96.
 Here the inside of the aluminum shell is covered with an infrared black body. \cite{berkeley_black} Since there is no physical contact, the rotor exchanges heat with other components only by thermal radiation.
 Figure~\ref{fig:thermal_profile} shows the simulated time series of the rotor temperature with a constant heat input to the floating rotor.
 By comparing the data with the simulation result, the heat input to the rotor is estimated to be 220~mW when the rotor is floating, and 390~mW when the rotor is rotating at 2~Hz.
+The additional thermal loading on the PTC2 IR filter due to the presence of the rotor is estimated to be 120~mW, which is sufficiently small compared to the cooling capacity of the PTC2 stage, 1.8~W.